BROOKE SNOW THE PODCAST – Episode 73

 I want my children to see me reach for my dreams.
 I want them to also see me fail, and try again, or try something new.
 I want them to see me respect myself, fulfilled, thoughtful and intentional.
 I want them to see me live my purpose with confidence – and not just for me and for my benefit, but I want them to see what they can expect of themselves in their own lives.

 How do you live your purpose with confidence?

 Maybe the first two steps should be to (1) find my purpose and (2) find my confidence.
 Right?
 I think those are two different things.
 We don’t have to know and live your purpose before you have confidence.

-But, for today’s purposes, I am going to assert that our “purpose” is to love and serve God, and love and serve our neighbor as ourselves (Mark 12:30-31).
+But, for today’s purposes, I am going to assert that my “purpose” is to love and serve God, and love and serve our neighbor as ourselves (Mark 12:30-31).

-Let’s look at (2) confidence.
+Let’s look at “finding my confidence”.
 What is confidence: